- How does Nadex calculate the expiration value for futures, forex, and economic event contracts?

 If you had sold at 1.1200 and the settlement value was 1.1150, your profit would be 1.1150 -1.1200, or 50 points.

-- How the expiration value is calculated for futures, forex, events and bitcoin contracts
+- How the expiration value is calculated for futures, forex, and economic event contracts

 - How the expiration value impacts the payout of binary options